sav-che/TL-2/Authors/Pawlowski, Bogumil {std. Pawl.}.md

-> [!cite] BHL link: this entry starts at [page 118](https://www.biodiversitylibrary.org/item/103624#page/132/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 118](https://www.biodiversitylibrary.org/page/33189589) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Pawlowski, Bogumil (1898-1971), Polish botanist; Dr. phil.
-Craców 1922; at the Botanical Institute of the Polish Academy of Sciences, Craców; specialist on the floras of Poland and the Balkan peninsula. (*Pawl.*).
+Craców 1922; at the Botanical Institute of the Polish Academy of Sciences, Craców; specialist on the floras of Poland and the Balkan peninsula.
+**Abbreviated name**: *Pawl.*

 #### Herbarium and types